-Earn more rewards on your groceries with these credit cards
+Earn more rewards on your groceries with these credit cards | CNN Underscored

 Amazon Prime Rewards Visa Signature: Best for Whole Foods and Amazon Fresh

-If you’re shopping solely through a delivery service right now, there’s a good chance that Whole Foods and Amazon Fresh are your go-to apps.
+If you’ve gotten used to shopping through a delivery service, there’s a good chance that Whole Foods and Amazon Fresh are your go-to apps.
 Although the Amazon Prime Rewards Visa Signature card requires that you be an Amazon Prime member, this is a no-annual-fee card that earns 5% cash back at Amazon and Whole Foods, and that includes Amazon Fresh deliveries.

 Aside from the 5% cash back you’ll receive on all of your Amazon and Whole Food purchases — both in-store and through the apps — you’ll earn 2% cash back at restaurants, gas stations and drugstores.
 Also, unlike some other cards on our list, there’s no cap to the amount of cash back you can receive for grocery shopping at Whole Foods or Amazon Fresh.